simengangstad/SwiftyCloudKit/README.md

 ### CloudKitErrorHandler

-All the following modules will call the error handler when an error occurs.
-Therefore it is required to implement this protocol:
+All the other submodules will call the error handler when an error occurs.
+Therefore it is required to conform to:

 ```
 func handle(cloudKitError error: CKError) {